 Volunteers are needed, as well, to pack bags of shelf-stable groceries and to deliver grocery bags.
 Grocery bags may be packed and delivered at the volunteer’s convenience.

 Join the Meals-on-Wheels Team!

 Please consider making a difference, and discover the rewarding joys of being a Meals-on-Wheels volunteer.
 If you can help, download the application below and fill it out and mail it to: Meals-on-Wheels Volunteer Coordinator, Senior Services, Inc., 2895 Shorefair Drive, W-S, NC 27105.

-In addition to the main pick-up site at the Senior Services Center, ten satellite sites are positioned around the county for additional pick up by volunteers.
+In addition to the main pick-up site at the Senior Services Center, nine satellite sites are positioned around the county for additional pick up by volunteers.